19 DAY - JOURNEY TO THE CENTER OF THE EARTH

 Day 4 – Manizales to Cali (260km / 161mi)

-Today, we kick it up a notch and head off early for the first of our longer ride days.
+Today, kick it up a notch and head off early for the first of your long ride days.
 The road to Cali, from Manizales, is dotted with fantastic reasons to stop – all conveniently placed about an hour’s ride away.
-Didn’t we say this would be just perfect?

-Stop by the northern shores of Lago Calima Valle just off the NR25, for a refreshing swim, bypass bustling Tulua and, instead, stop in the quaint town of Buga, one of Colombia’s oldest towns and a crazy-popular pilgrimage site.
+Stop by the northern shores of Lago Calima Valle for a refreshing swim.
+Bypass bustling Tulua and, instead, stop in the quaint town of Buga, one of Colombia’s oldest towns and a crazy-popular religious pilgrimage site.

 Day 5 – Cali to Popayan (141km / 87mi)

-Impeccably preserved and rated second-best in Colombia only after Cartagena, Popayan is the first destination we hit that’s way off the usual touristy path.
-Easy to navigate on foot and more-than-a-little blinding on a sunny day, the historic centre is an architecture buff’s Utopia and boasts the highest concentration of churches in all of Colombia.
-If you’ve visited the country before – you’ll understand that’s quite the scoop.
+Impeccably preserved and rated second-best in Colombia only after Cartagena, Popayán is the first destination we hit that’s way off the usual touristy path.
+Easy to navigate on foot and more-than-a-little blinding on a sunny day, the historic center is an architecture buff’s Utopia and boasts the highest concentration of churches in all of Colombia.

-Recognized by UNESCO as a gastronomic hub bar none, Popayan is known for its potato empanadas (empanadas de pipián), usually served with a spicy peanut sauce that’ll make grown men cry.
-Our first challenge, in town, is usually to devour these by the dozen.
+Recognized by UNESCO as a gastronomic hub bar none, Popayan is known for its potato empanadas (empanadas de pipián), usually served with a spicy peanut sauce.

-The Popayan to Pasto road is undoubtedly one of the most magnificent in all of Colombia and we hope for a crystal-clear day to soak up the scenery.
+The Popayán to Pasto road is undoubtedly one of the most magnificent in all of Colombia so make sure the sky is crystal clear before setting off.
 Given that both cities boast impressive altitudes, on opposite sides of the mountains, you can expect a truly epic ride day through what is, essentially, one of the most overlooked and underrated regions of Colombia.

 Day 7 – Pasto to Ipiales (118km / 73mi) - Las Lajas Sanctuary